osism/release/notes/3.0.0/NOTES.md

 * Bifrost can be used for intial provisioning of the Control Plane
 * Ironic can be used for the provisioning of the Data Plane
 * The testbed now works with TLS by default
+* In the testbed, Keycloak is integrated with Keystone via OIDC, this serves as preparation for the inclusion of the future Gaia-X Federation Services

 ## Removals